laninsky/GBS_SNP_filter/README.md

 Goudet, J., 2005.
 Hierfstat, a package for R to compute and test hierarchical F‐statistics.
 Molecular Ecology Notes, 5(1), pp.184-186.

 # Version history

+1.04: Modified GBS_SNP_filter_rsq.R in response to https://github.com/laninsky/GBS_SNP_filter/issues/1: I had been assuming that at least one population would end being dropped due to individual samples failing!

 1.0.3: Fixed a bug introduced in 1.0.2 that was not coping with writing out population specific vcfs for calculating LD if any of the populations were completely missing populations.
 Added the scripts in the utilities folder.